 There are some ground rules to baby ear piercing, but for the most part it’s totally safe.

 Baby ear piercing is a common practice across many cultures.
-However, organizations such as the American Academy of Pediatrics (AAP) recommend that parents wait until children are old enough to make the decision for themselves before piercing their baby’s ears.
+However, medical organizations such as the American Academy of Pediatrics (AAP) recommend that parents wait until children are old enough to make the decision for themselves before piercing their baby’s ears.
 When cultural values come into conflict with professional consensus, it can be hard to navigate.
-So when can you pierce a baby’s ears?
-And is it even safe to pierce a newborn‘s ears?
+So when can you pierce a baby’s ears safely?
 There are a few key factors to consider.

 First, parents should understand that the AAP’s recommendation is less an indicator that infant ear piercing puts children in immediate danger and more an effort to let children make decisions about their own bodies.
 Another benefit of waiting until babies are older before piercing their ears is that they can, at that age, care for their piercings themselves, reducing the possibility of an infection.
-But as long as parents take on that responsibility for their infants, baby ear piercing is generally safe.
+But as long as parents take on that responsibility for their infants, piercing a baby’s ears is generally safe.

 The age when you can safely pierce a baby’s ears is around 2 months, as long as parents follow a few rules.
 Infant ear piercing at 2 months is arguably an ideal time because it coincides with the first round of vaccinations, including the tetanus vaccine.
 Although that’s a comforting precautionary measure, there is very little risk a baby would get tetanus from an ear piercing even without the vaccine.

 Getting ears pierced early is also better for pain.
 “Babies can’t localize pain, so even though it might be a little bit painful, they can’t reach up and touch their ears and pull the earring out,” says Norina Ocampo, M.D., a pediatrician at West Boca Medical Center in Florida.
 “The pain usually goes away within a couple of days.”